geneseframework/genese/src/complexity/README.md

 | WhileStatement | `while (a < 10) { ... }` | While loop.
 Increases the nesting complexity. |

-Genese Complexity will consider all the other kinds of nodes as "atomic" nodes.
-That means that every node in the JsonAst which is not in the previous list file will add a cognitive complexity corresponding to "atomic" nodes, as "StringLiteral", "TrueKeyword", etc. If you don't want to increase complexity for a given kind of node, you will be able to set a property "empty" to true in the corresponding field in the JsonAst file.
+Genese Complexity will consider all the other kinds of nodes as atomic nodes.
+This means that every node in the JsonAst which is not in the previous list file will add a cognitive complexity corresponding to atomic nodes, as `StringLiteral`, `TrueKeyword`, etc. If you don't want to increase complexity for a given kind of node, you will be able to set a property "empty" to true in the corresponding field of the JsonAst file.

 #### 7.2.2 JsonAst specifications